Synthetixio/SIPs/content/sccp/sccp-277.md

 # Motivation

-The main motivation is finalize the launch of the markets specified in [SIP-295](https://sips.synthetix.io/sips/sip-295/) and [SIP-2000](https://sips.synthetix.io/sips/sip-2000/).
+The main motivation is to finalize the launch of the markets specified in [SIP-295](https://sips.synthetix.io/sips/sip-295/) and [SIP-2000](https://sips.synthetix.io/sips/sip-2000/).

 # Copyright